steqeq/0000/docs/sphinx/how_to/magma_install/magma_install.md

 This will automatically download the image if it does not exist on the host.
 You can also pass the -v argument to mount any data directories from the host onto the container.

 ---
+#### Option 2: Install PyTorch Using Wheels Package
+PyTorch supports the ROCm platform by providing tested wheels packages.
+To access this feature, refer to [https://pytorch.org/get-started/locally/] (https://pytorch.org/get-started/locally/) and choose the "ROCm" compute platform.
+Figure 6 is a matrix from [pytroch.org] (pytroch.org) that illustrates the installation compatibility between ROCm and the PyTorch build.